Deploying with Git

 $ svn commit -m "ignoring git folder (git is used for heroku deployment)"

-(force flag) is recommended in order to avoid conflicts with other developers’ pushes.
-Since you are not using Git for your revision control, but as a transport only, using the force flag is a reasonable practice.
+(force flag) to avoid conflicts with other developers’ pushes.
+Since you’re not using Git for your revision control, but as a transport only, using the force flag is a reasonable practice.

 Each time you wish to deploy to Heroku: